talktweet/pleasant-goat/src/pages/index.md

 ---
-title: Bright Nature of Decision
+title: A Bright Nature of Decision
 meta_title: Stackbit Azimuth Theme
 meta_description: The preview of the Azimuth theme
 sections: